‘How Much Can I Borrow’ Calculator

 - Input your expenses and how much you would like to borrow.
-Commitments can include any current home loans you have, credit cards, personal loans and car loans.
+Commitments would include any current home loans you have, credit cards, personal loans, car loans and similar obligations.

-Once all your details are completed, you can enter your email address and then press ‘Calculate.’
-The calculator will then show the maximum amount you can borrow and will email you a copy of the results.
+Once you have entered all your other details, you can press ‘VIEW RESULTS’.
+The calculator will show the maximum amount you can borrow.
+If you enter your email in the field requested and press ‘SEND’, the calculator will email you a copy of the results.

-If you are unsure of what to enter in the calculator, simply hover your cursor over the question mark for further details.
+If you’re unsure of what to enter in the calculator, simply click on the question mark (?) next to the description for further details.

-This calculator uses the exact same method used by the banks!
+This calculator uses the exact same method the banks use.
 It works for people in a normal situation with no lending policy exceptions.
-It is extremely accurate, even for investors with negative gearing, and other complex situations.
+It’s extremely accurate, even for investors with negative gearing and other complex situations.

 When looking at the results, you may have noticed there are a number of items that differ from lender to lender.